ikiganteng/bot-igeh/README.md

 <br/>

 # UPDATE
     1. Fix Error No Detect Followers Target
     2. Input Target/delay Manual (ITTYW)
     3. + Improvements In Display Program
+    4. FFTAUTO & FFT must make file komen.txt and save your comment in there
+    5. BOMLIKE & BOMKOMEN if you want unlimited read unli_bom.txt
 <br/>

 # SPECIAL THANKS TO: